danielcornock/personal-portfolio-v1/_posts/2019-05-23-100-days-of-code-thoughts.md

 If you're an active member of the tech community, I'd be surprised if you hadn't heard of #100DaysOfCode.

 ## My Experience
+MY first real experience documenting things.

+It was what helped me to come involved in the tech society.
+I'm now part of a coding group.

+On days where I didn't have motivation, I did some work to stick to the goal and that turned into organic motivation.